-If you’re new to following, you should know I’m a fan of all things hunting, as well as shooting.
-One of my favorite iconic figures in shooting sport of Olympic shotgunner Kim Rhode.
+If you’re new to following, you should know I’m a fan of all things hunting and shooting.
+One of my favorite iconic figures in the shooting sport of Olympic shotgunner Kim Rhode.

 Rhode Defends Title, Vizzi Wins Bronze and Connor Fourth at World Cup Final

 COLORADO SPRINGS, Colorado (October 25, 2017) – It was a strong showing from all three of the American competitors in Women’s Skeet as the U.S. took gold, bronze and fourth today at the International Shooting Sport Federation (ISSF) World Cup Final in New Delhi, India.

 Kim Rhode (El Monte, California) successfully defended her World Cup Final title in world-class fashion, equaling the world record of 56/60 targets in the Final.
 Current Olympic Champion, Diana Bacosi of Italy, would also tie Rhode’s score on her last target of the match.
 The gold medal was decided 22 targets later in a shootoff, with Rhode claiming her second World Cup Final title in a row.
 Today’s win marks Rhode’s third World Cup Final title in her career.